PyChanyoung/Study/System Design/SystemDesign.md

 - an **IP header,** which contains the source and destination **IP addresses** as well as other information related to the network (e.g., total size of the packet, version of the internet protocol that this IP packet is operating by: IPv4 or IPv6).
 It's usually between 20 and 60 bytes (smaller portion than main data).
 - a **payload,** which is just the data being sent over the network

 One IP packets are only two to the power of 16 (2^16) bytes: ~65,000 bytes or ~0.065MB. - This is pretty small considering that you sometimes send an email or big files.
-So, you'd have to send multiple packets. - **Problem with sending multiple files**: if all you're using is the Internet Protocol, there's <u>NO way of guaranteeing that these packets are acually (1) gonna be received (2) in correct order.</u> - ==> **this is where TCP comes into play**
+So, you'd have to send multiple packets. - **Problem with sending multiple files**: if all you're using is the Internet Protocol, there's <u>NO way of guaranteeing that these packets are actually (1) gonna be received (2) in correct order.</u> - ==> **this is where TCP comes into play**

-# Storage
+# 5. Storage

 ## 4 Key Terms